mathigon/tropicsu/lessons/simple-harmonic-motion/content.md

 > duration: 4-5 min

 ::: .teaching-notes
- * Use a video micro-lecture that describes how oscillations with the BruntñV‰is‰l‰ frequency in the atmosphere and oceans cause many natural phenomena that can influence Earth's climate.
+ * Use a video micro-lecture that describes how oscillations with the Brunt-V√§is√§l√§  frequency in the atmosphere and oceans cause many natural phenomena that can influence Earth's climate.
  * Conclude with a discussion on how such a redistribution of energy within Earth's atmosphere and oceans, can impact its climate.

 :::